-This cut forced our national park superintendents to delay the opening of parks or park roads; close visitor centers, picnic areas, and campgrounds; decrease the number of rangers to protect and maintain parks; and limit the number of educational programs.
-NPCA’s infographic and fact sheet highlight the impact of the recent sequester — across-the-board budget cuts — to parks across the country.
+National parks also suffer from an annual operations shortfall of more than a half-billion dollars.
+Recent cuts have forced national park superintendents to delay the opening of parks or park roads; close visitor centers, picnic areas, and campgrounds or shorten their hours; decrease the number of rangers that protect and maintain parks; and limit the number of educational programs.
+NPCA’s fact sheet highlights what the National Park Service needs so all park sites can be open and fully functional.

 The president’s proposed Centennial Initiative starts our national parks on the road to recovery, but it needs your help to become a reality.
 Take action to support increased park funding so that rangers can return to parks to address overdue maintenance needs, protect America’s treasured places, and ensure a memorable experience for all visitors.